-Pet Peace of Mind Helps Hospice and Palliative Care Patients Keep Their Pets
+Pet Peace of Mind Helps Seriously Ill People Care for Their Pets

-I know of countless patients who have said that their pet is their lifeline.
-Pets are great medicine for coping with the anxiety the comes from dealing with a serious medical condition.
-For many patients, keeping their pets near them during the end of life journey and finding homes for their beloved pets after they pass is one of the most important pieces of unfinished business
+Pets are great medicine for the anxiety that comes from dealing with a serious medical condition.
+Countless patients say their pet is their lifeline.
+Keeping their beloved pets throughout their end-of-life journey—and finding homes for them after they pass—can be one of the most important pieces of unfinished business